Registration for the Minor European Union Studies or admission to the pre-master European Union Studies

 Mode of instruction

-Critical commentary on the discussion question of every session
+Critical commentary on the discussion question of three sessions (250 words each) (10%)

-Oral presentation on a topic related to the week’s theme (10%)
+Presentation on a topic related to the week's theme (1 presentation, 10 minutes) (10%)

 In-class participation (weekly) (10%)